Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Block-Node.md

 ## Description

 A Block is a specific type of Node for the Master Stack.
-A block represents a single piece of the surface (or vertex) description data used in the final shader output.
+A block represents a single piece of the fragment (or vertex) description data used in the final shader output.
 Some Block nodes are always available, while some may only be available with certain pipelines.

 Certain blocks are only compatible with specific Graph Settings.
 Blocks may become Active or Inactive based on the graph settings.